 Health Savings Account (HSA)

-Fidelity is the Health Savings Account (HSA) plan administrator.
-An HSA is an optional tax-advantaged savings account for medical expenses that is only available to those enrolled in the UM/Aetna Health Savings Medical Plan.
+A Health Savings Account (HSA) is an optional tax-advantaged health savings account for medical expenses that is only available to those enrolled in the UM/Aetna Health Savings Medical Plan.
+Fidelity is the HSA plan administrator.

 About an HSA